 When threads eventually cross the path that is supposed to follow, If forced it can typically ruin the threading of one or other, hence cross-threading.

 If cross-threading occurred then it becomes very difficult to dismantle it.

 When pressure is applied during installation, the friction causes bolt threads to seize to the threads of a nut or tapped hole.
 It is also known as “cold welding” or Galling

 Once a fastener has seized up from galling it is typically impossible to remove without cutting the bolt or splitting.
 Later on by using cleaner – degreaser during maintenance one cannot dismantle the corroded bolted structure.

-What is Anti-seize made up of?
+How is Anti-seize made ?

 • Solid lubricants are dispersed in grease or a binder to form an anti-seizing compound.
 Anti-seize compound when applied creates a thick film which serves as a purpose of preventing contact between two mating surfaces.
 This reduces difficulty during dismantling and forms low friction coating.

-• Graphite powders, copper, nickel, aluminium, molybdenum disulphide etc are common solid lubricants
+• Graphite powders, copper, nickel, aluminium, molybdenum di-sulphide etc are common solid lubricants

 Types of Solid Lubricants used in Anti- seize Compound

 • It offers good corrosion protection for all steel.

 • Copper-based formulas are restricted to 800 degrees C (However temperature may vary up to 1200 C)